wazo-platform/wazo-platform.org/content/uc-doc/installation/install-system.md

 ## Requirements

+### Trying it out

+Here are the system minimum requirements if you just want to try out a Wazo Platform instance:

+- CPU: 1 CPU is enough for a test server
-- Memory: 2 GiB of memory is a tight minimum
+- Memory: 2 GiB of memory is a tight minimum for a test server
-- Storage: 2.5 GiB of storage is a very tight minimum, 8 GiB is comfortable
+- Storage: 8 GiB is comfortable for a test server, except if you plan to use large firmware files for physical phones.

+### Production

+Here are the expected resources for a small production installation of around 50 users:

+- 2 CPU minimum
+- 4 GiB RAM minimum
+- 50 GiB storage minimum

 ## Procedure